INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 *Description*

 This step **removes potential host reads** based on reference-based mapping against host genome sequence(s).
 Mapped reads are treated as potential host reads and removed.
-If the Viral enrichment step was turned OFF, host depletion will be directly performed over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).
+If the Extra filetring and Viral enrichment steps were turned OFF, host depletion will be directly performed over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::